-Outside the time from 6am to 6pm, the non-car share is reduced.
+Outside the time from 6am to 6pm, the non-car share is markedly lower than during the day.
 This is due to the fact that during those times there is little car congestion, thus making the car more attractive.

 FURTHER STEPS